Universal geometrical link invariants: Unified Jones invariant and unified Alexander invariant

 \section{$\cN^{th}$ Unified Jones invariant and $\cN^{th}$ unified Alexander invariant}

 Theorem \ref{THEOREMA} tells us that the level $\cN$ weighted Lagrangian intersection $\PA$ contains all coloured Jones polynomials and all coloured Alexander polynomials for links with colours bounded by $\cN$.
 In this section our aim is to construct link invariants out of this intersection, which is defined using braid representatives.
-More specifically, we will define two link invariants: starting from this weighted intersection in the configuration space $\Conf_{2+(n-1)(\cN-1)}\left(\mathbb D_{2n+2}\right)$: $\PA.$ They come from the same geometric set-up, and $\PAAJ$ will unify all coloured Jones polynomials up to level $\cN$ and $\PAA$ will unify coloured Alexander polynomials up to level $\cN$.
+More specifically, we will define two link invariants: starting from this weighted intersection $\PA$ in the configuration space $\Conf_{2+(n-1)(\cN-1)}\left(\mathbb D_{2n+2}\right).$ They come from the same geometric set-up, and $\PAAJ$ will unify all coloured Jones polynomials up to level $\cN$ and $\PAA$ will unify coloured Alexander polynomials up to level $\cN$.

 The first part for this construction is dedicated to the definition of two ring of coefficients where these invariants will be defined.
-Secondly, we will show that in these rings, we have indeed a well defined link invariants with the desired globalisation property.
+Secondly, we will show that in these rings, we have indeed well-defined link invariants with the desired globalisation property.